 Getting Here by Bus

 We welcome motorcoach tours and individuals travelling by bus from all across North America.
-Greyhound and partner lines Voyageur from Montreal link up with our regional provider, Maritime Bus to connect Three Shores to the rest of North America.
+Greyhound and partner lines Voyageur from Montreal link up with our regional provider, Maritime Bus to connect communities of Nova Scotia to the rest of North America.

 Our highway infrastructure and services, restaurants, and attractions are well-versed in providing a top of the line experience for motorcoach travellers.
-Contact Markie Bus Tours for local bus charter service.
+Contact Markie Bus Tours or Coach Atlantic Group for local bus charter service.

 Getting Here by Train

 Via Rail Canada brings you to Three Shores aboard The Ocean - comfortable, classic, passenger train service that connects our region to the rest of the continent by way of overnight service from Montreal.
 The Ocean departs Montreal for Nova Scotia in the evening.
 You can sleep while you travel and arrive refreshed and ready to explore in the morning.
 The return journey departs in the afternoon, arriving in Montreal the next morning.
 The Ocean runs six days a week, with no service on Tuesdays.
 There are Via Rail stations serving Three Shores in Truro and Halifax.

 Photograph Copyright: Scott Munn, George Simhoni, Crystal Dorey, NS Dept. of Economic and Rural Development and Tourism